tsackton/taelgar/People/Historical Figures/Sembaran Royalty/Hugh of Wisenfold.md

 The founder of the [[House of Wisenfold]], an important cadet branch of the royal Sembaran line, now based in the [[Duchy of Wisford]].
 The second child of [[Derik III]] and [[Sarabet]].

 %%
-No canonical details exist, just exists for color in the Sembaran line of succession
+No canonical details exist, just exists for color in the Sembaran line of succession.
+However, it is interesting that he was older than [[Bertram I]], who inherited from Derik III.
+There must have been a reason for this unusual line of succession.
 %%